Study finds more edible pot among Colorado teen users

 "We are in certain ways leading the country in trying to figure out what are the right questions to ask and how do you ask those questions," Neuwirth said.

-Sales data has consistently showed adults consumers' are trending toward non-smoking products, said David Abernathy, vice president of data and government affairs for The ArcView Group.
+Sales data has consistently showed adult consumers are trending toward non-smoking products, said David Abernathy, vice president of data and government affairs for The ArcView Group.

 The company's latest analysis of marijuana product sales shows traditional flower for smoking still makes up the majority of legal sales but vape cartridges and edible products continue to gain in popularity.
 Abernathy said he's not surprised by the study's results showing the illegal market for marijuana following that trend.